Katarzyna Milczarek

 Katarzyna Milczarek-Jasińska (born 2 September 1965 in Warsaw) is a Polish dressage rider.
 She represented Poland at the 2012 Summer Olympics in the team and individual dressage.

+Her coach is Ernst Hoyos, she is a part of the equestrian club KSJ Zagozd.

+She started with her horse Ekwador in 2009 FEI European Championships, in 2011 European Dressage Championships, and in 2012 Kentucky Derby.
+She also qualified for 2012 Summer Olympics in London, where she took 38th place in an individual contest and 8th place in a team contest.

 In October 2022, Milczarek was suspended by the International Federation for Equestrian Sports after testing positive for a prohibited substance at competitions in Spring and Summer 2022.
+Milczarek took responsibility for the incident, explaining the result was unintentional as the substance was found in her medication to alleviate menopause symptoms.

+In 2024, she was selected to represent Poland in the 2024 Summer Olympic Games.
+Milczarek became the oldest Olympian in Polish history at 58 years and 332 days old during her appearance in Paris.